AI Automations

 Duplicate Invoice Detection

 Topkey automatically checks each new bill against your existing bills as soon as it is added to your account.
-If a potential duplicate is found, you are warned before any payment is made — helping you avoid paying the same invoice twice.
+If a potential duplicate is found, you'll see a clear warning before any payment is made — protecting you from accidentally paying the same invoice twice.

 How Duplicate Detection Works

-• Invoice number and amount — If a bill shares the same invoice number and dollar amount as an existing bill, it is flagged.
+- Same invoice number and amount — A bill with the same invoice number and dollar amount already exists in your account.

-• Vendor, date, and amount — For bills without an invoice number, Topkey checks whether the same vendor has already been billed for the same amount on the same date.
+- Same vendor, date, and amount — For bills without an invoice number, Topkey checks whether a bill from the same vendor, on the same date, for the same amount already exists.

-All duplicate checks are limited to bills within your own Topkey account.
-Bills from other accounts are never compared.
+Duplicate checks only compare bills within your own Topkey account.
+Bills from other accounts are never compared against yours.

 Where Duplicate Warnings Appear